 Pro: Rental Cars Get Regular Maintenance and Cleaning

 Although a vehicle may have been driven hard during its tenure as a rental, it's also likely to have been well cared for during that time.
 While renters may not have pride of ownership, rental car companies do—it's in their best interest to keep their vehicles in top condition.
 That's why the most reputable rental companies follow maintenance schedules to the letter and hire well-qualified in-house mechanics or outsource the service of their vehicles to trusted dealerships.
+If a rental car breaks down, it can't make the rental agency any money.
+As such, those rental companies are inclined to keep their cars mechanically sound.

 Con: Rental Cars are Likely to Have Suffered More Wear-and-Tear